Creating a custom UI

 Verbs scene

-Now, we need to script this scene so that Escoria’s Action Manager is informed that an action button was clicked and therefore needs change the current action verb.
+Now, we need to script this scene so that Escoria’s Action Manager is informed that an action button was clicked and therefore needs to change the current action verb.

 extends HBoxContainer